surfnet-niels/liferayConext/README.md

 liferayConext
 =============

-A connection library for SAML2 AuthN and VOOT based groups for Liferay This plugin is a generic liferay plugin.
+A connection library for SAML2 AuthN and OAuth (VOOT) based groups for Liferay This plugin is a generic liferay plugin.
 For generic usage, prerequisites and build instructions see: http://www.liferay.com/community/wiki/-/wiki/Main/Plugins+SDK

 ##Building this plugin